correabuscar/amdmsrtweaker-lnx/README.md

-Changes to frequency will not be reflected by /proc/cpuinfo, but a quick benchmark such as "openssl speed sha1" should show a speed difference.
+Changes to frequency will not be reflected by `sudo cat /sys/devices/system/cpu/cpufreq/policy*/cpuinfo_cur_freq`, but a quick benchmark such as "openssl speed sha1" should show a speed difference.

+Changes to frequency will be reflected by:
+`cat /sys/devices/system/cpu/cpufreq/policy*/scaling_cur_freq`
+`cat /proc/cpuinfo`
+(tested kernel 4.16.0-rc4-g661e50bc8532, but forgot which kernel introduced it!)

 Compilation
 -----------